cloudControl/documentation/Guides/NodeJS/Express.md

 Now you have a small, but fully functional Express application.

-### Declaring dependencies using NPM
+### Declaring Dependencies Using NPM
 The next step is to declare app dependencies.
 Node.js tracks dependencies using [npm].
 The dependency requirements must be specified in a `package.json`-file in your project's root directory.

-Modify the dependencies section of the package.json file as shown below to add the app dependencies (express and mongodb):
+Modify the dependencies section of the package.json file as shown below to add the app dependencies (`express` and `mongodb`):

 ~~~json
 "dependencies": {